BrightspaceUILabs/facet-filter-sort/README.md

 - `key`: Unique id to represent a filter category, sent back in category events.
 - `search-value` (optional): Sets the value in the search input, useful if setting up the filter in a default state.
 - `selected-option-count`: The number of selected filter options for that filter category.
 When options are selected and de-selected, the consumer is responsible for updating this number after updating its own data store.

+`d2l-filter-dropdown-option`:

+- `text`: Text of the filter option.
+- `value`: Value returned in the change event.
+- `selected` (optional): If added, this item will be selected by default.

 #### Events